danielburger1337/oauth2-dpop-php/docs/resource_server.md

 To solve this issue and to ensure that the access token can only be used by the user that it was issued to, the DPoP specification defines the [DPoP](https://datatracker.ietf.org/doc/html/rfc9449#figure-5) access token type.

+See [How do I know that access token uses DPoP?](access_token.md) to learn when an access token is protected by DPoP.

 If an access token of type `DPoP` is presented at the resource server, the resource server **MUST** ensure that a DPoP proof matching the JKT that was used to issue the access token, is included in the `DPoP` http header.

 ```http